StephenSmithwick/fetch/README.md

   - The fetch tests around `qantas.com` is not currently working as expected
   - The fetch tests should use an internal server to make the tests less brittle
   - Coverage is bit spotty and currently only focusses on the complicated bits
-- The asynchronous coroutines from Kotlin are not quite working correctly within springboot.
+- The asynchronous coroutines from Kotlin were not quite working correctly within springboot.
+So I settled on Springboot Aync annotations which are meain to be a less effecient.
 Further research to see if there is a workaround is required.
 - Error Handling
   - Bad server requests are not well covered by tests and likely have some issues
   - We do not have any robust mechanisms to deal with issues that come up while running the job such as downstream issues.
 It would be appropriate to consider a Netflix/Hystrix type solution here.
+- Persistence
+  - I chose JPA paired with an in memory H2 db for ease and expedience but given more time I'd explore 1 of 2 paths:
+  1. Cleanup the move persistence out of the box so the processing can be stateless and scale easier.
+We don't need to persist the links columns in both jobs and results and we could save potential table lock issues if we do so.
+  2. Embrace the Document nature of the 2 natural object (Jobs and Results) and use a document store.

 ## Author